michaeleii/comm-documentation/docs/pages/db-setup.md

 #### 1. Create a `userDB.js` file

 For simplicity sake, we will create a database in a file called `userDB.js`.
 This will allow us to easily access the database without having to set up a real database server.
+This file should be in the root directory.

 #### 2. Add sample data to the database